 An example of what is stored for each connected social media account is:

 The identifier is your account name for the connected social media account.
 For LinkedIn, this is your primary email address.
 For Twitter, it's your @ username.
 For Facebook, this is a numeric identifier that Facebook uses internally as your user id.

 The access token is stored as a very long string of numbers and letters.
 It's usually much longer than the example provided and is unique to your account.

 We also store an expiration date, so our system knows when you need to refresh your access tokens.
 LinkedIn and Facebook tokens expire every 60 days.
 Twitter tokens do not automatically expire but can be manually revoked from the Twitter Settings page.

 You can find this information on the Settings page:

 The only information from your social media profiles that is stored beside your user identifiers is your chosen profile picture, as shown in the bottom left corner of Clearview Social and on the Results and Leaderboard pages.
 You can choose which of your networks this picture is pulled from or upload your own.

 In addition to connection information, we store data related to the shares made through Clearview Social.
 This information is exactly what you see when you share an article—the title, link, description, and any personal comment for each share.
 Additionally, we store a link to your share (as shown on the success window after clicking Share Immediately), the time/date the share happened, and any known information about who/when your share was clicked (as displayed in the Find Out Who section).

-For a more detailed version of our data management and security policy, see Clearview Social's Security and Compliance Summary.
-For information on what would happen in the case where Clearview Social or one of your social networks were hacked, see About the LinkedIn Security Breach.
+For a more detailed version of our data management and security policy, see Clearview Social's Security and Compliance Summary and Clearview Social User Agreement.

 If there is anything else we can assist you with, you can contact Clearview Social Support either by emailing firstname.lastname@example.org or through the Intercom chat button in the bottom right of the site.